amborle/featmap/readme.md

 `smtpUser` | SMTP server username.
 `smtpPass` | SMTP server password.
 `environment` |  **Optional** If set to `development`, Featmap assumes your are **not** running on **https** and the the backend will not serve secure cookies.
 Remove this setting if you have set it up to run https.

+Configuration settings can also be overridden by environment variables in the format `FEATMAP_<uppercase setting name>`.
+E.g. to override `dbConnectionString` you can set the environment variable `FEATMAP_DBCONNECTIONSTRING`.

+NOTE: Environment variables can only *override* settings from `conf.json`.
+If a setting is not in `conf.json` it *will not* be loaded even if there is an environment variable for it.

 ### Run
 Execute the binary.